 Salicylic Acid, Beta Hydroxy Acids, Alpha Hydroxy Acids

 You probably recognize salicylic acid from your teenage acne and Proactiv-ordering days, right?
 This beta hydroxy acid dries out your skin, in theory reducing acne, but… two things: when your skin is artificially dried of oil, it then overproduces sebum to remoisturize your skin.
 See how that might form a pretty gnarly cycle?

-On top of that, beta hydroxy acids, like salicylic acid, have been linked to birth defects and pregnancy complications.
+On top of that, beta hydroxy acids, like salicylic acid (greater than 2%), have been linked to birth defects and pregnancy complications.
 These studies link high doses of BHA taken orally, but I’m not sure I’d risk it in my pregnancy skin care routine… And why?

 These ingredients can be listed as the following:

 - Alpha hydroxy acid (AHA)

 - Beta hydroxybutanoic acid

 - Hydroxyacetic acid